leomenezessz/sketch_traffic_ligths/README.md

 # sketch_traffic_ligths
-A simple sketch to turn on or turn off the trafic lights with the data receiveid.
+A simple sketch to turn on or turn off the traffic lights with the data received.